 Investing in Cardano requires a process akin to other cryptocurrency platforms.

 - Obtain one of Cardano’s wallets.

 - Withdraw ADA into your wallet.

 Cardano now has staking rewards.
 These allow ADA holders to earn interest in addition to their market price gains.
-The company even provides its own staking calculator, which can help predict your future awards if you delegate your stake to the same pool over a 365-day period.
+The company even provides a staking calculator, which can help predict your future awards if you delegate your stake to the same pool over 365 days.

 GOBankingRates’ Crypto Guides